bkushigian/gto-workbook/solutions/gto-workbook/3bet-pots-oop-capped/lj-rfi-bn-3bet-lj-call.md

     1. **Do you ever check/fold this hand?**

+        No. We have middle pair (so some showdown), and backdoor flush/straight draws.

     2. **Do you ever check/call this hand?**

+        Yes, though I might hazard a check/raise instead?

     3. **If you check/raise this hand should you expect better hands to fold?
 If so, which hands?**

+        No.

     4. **If you check/raise this hand should you expect worse hands to call?
 If so, which hands?**

+        Some draws, but not really.
+We don't expect to be ahead.

     5. **Does this hand ever donk bet 1/2 pot?**

+        Yes, as a bluff.

     6. **Does this hand benefit from protection bet?**

+        In theory, though I dont know if we ever get villain to fold like KQ or KJ here.

     7. **Does this hand benefit from growing the pot?**

+        No.

     8. **How is this hand doing if you check/raise and get called?
 What parts of villain's range are you ahead of?
 Behind?**

+        Pretty bad.
+We are behind most of their range.
+They are calling with top pairs, two pairs, some sets.
+They should also call with like KQs, KJs with BDFD, so we are ahead of a bit of their calling range.

     9. **How is this hand doing against a bet or raise when you check or bet respectively?**

+        This hand doesn't want to see any aggression.
+This hand is going to be betting as a bluff or trying to get to showdown for cheap.

     10. **Suppose you check the flop and villain checks behind.
 What are the best and worst turn cards for this hand?**

+        Any T or J are good for us.
+If we do see a Q or a K we have a gutter BUT villain's range has improved drastically so it's a double edge sword...most/all of their unpaired hands have improved as well.

+        We are probably fine seeing a lower card (not a 9 or 5).
+We might be okay seeing a 5 since that uncaps our range, which will be good for bluffing (which is why we have this hand).

+        We also pick up some equity/EV w/ a spade.
+Interesting: if we see, say, K&spades; villian makes a lot of pair/2pair which limits our

     11. **Suppose you check the flop, villain bets 1/3 pot, and and you call behind.
 What are the best and worst turn cards for this hand?**